vic-ma/website/content/posts/2025-10-15-test-post/index.md

                      2,
                      (const gchar*[]){"EGGS", "EGGO", "EGGY", NULL});
 }

 ```
+Much better!

 ### Macro functions

-That was a lot better, but I knew that I could take it one step further with macro functions.
+But as great as that was, I knew that I could take it one step further with macro functions.

-I made a macro function for the test case definitions:
+I created a macro function to simplify test case definitions:
 ```c
 #define ASSERT_CLUE_MATCHES(DIRECTION, INDEX, ...)          \
   test_clue_matches (fixture->word_list,                    \